Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DATA-STRICTNESS.md

 All API endpoints with date/time properties _should_ require both the date and time, not just a date.
 Otherwise, a system is likely to infer midnight, which may not be accurate.
-The data _should_ include the timezone/offset.
+The value _should_ include the timezone/offset.
 See [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339) for detailed guidance on proper formatting of `datetime` type fields.
 Typical examples of validate `datetime` fields:

 * `2021-09-28T15:00:00Z`, that is, 3:00 PM in UTC on September 28, 2021.
 * `2021-09-28T15:00:00-06:00`, which is 3:00 PM in CST (central standard) on